Piano Concerto No. 1 (Brahms)

 The Piano Concerto No. 1 in D minor, Op.
 15, is a work for piano and orchestra completed by Johannes Brahms in 1858.
 The composer gave the work's public debut in Hanover, the following year.
 It was his first-performed orchestral work, and (in its third performance) his first orchestral work performed to audience approval.

 Form

 This concerto is written in the traditional three movements and is approximately 40 to 50 minutes long.

+The first movement is in sonata form, divided into five sections: orchestral introduction, exposition, development, recapitulation, and coda.
+This movement is large, lasting between 20 and 25 minutes.
+Although without a cadenza, the strict adherence to forms used in the Classical Period earned Brahms a reputation for being musically "conservative" despite his innovative harmonies and chord progressions.
+The theme heavily makes use of arpeggiated chords and trills.
+Within the orchestral introduction other themes are introduced, and the thematic material is further developed by both orchestra and soloist.

+The second movement is in a ternary form, with the theme in the violins accompanied by bassoons.

+The structure of the rondo finale is similar to that of the rondo of Beethoven's Piano Concerto No. 3.
+There are three themes present in this rondo; the second theme may be considered a strong variation of the first.
+The third theme is introduced in the episode but is never explicitly developed by the soloist, instead the soloist is "integrated into the orchestral effect".
+A cadenza follows the bulk of the rondo with an extensive coda that develops the first and third themes appearing afterward.
+The coda is in the parallel major, D major.

 Instrumentation

-The piece is scored for 2 flutes, 2 oboes, 2 clarinets (B♭ and A), 2 bassoons, 4 horns (initially 2 in D, 2 in B♭ bass), 2 trumpets (D), timpani (D and A), piano and strings.
+The piece is scored for 2 flutes, 2 oboes, 2 clarinets (B♭ and A), 2 bassoons, 4 horns (initially 2 in D, 2 in B♭ bass), 2 trumpets (D), timpani (D and A), piano, and strings.

 Overview

 Roles of Joachim and Clara Schumann

 Brahms was himself a professional-level pianist who had first highly impressed the leading violinist Joseph Joachim, who gave him a letter of introduction to Robert Schumann.
 Brahms and Joachim became close friends for life.
 In 1853 Brahms had aroused the greatest admiration from Robert and his wife Clara Schumann, a turning point in Brahms's career, by playing for them some of his own solo piano pieces.
 Clara was a leading concert pianist and a composer.
 She and Brahms began a lifelong friendship, which became more important when Robert was committed to an asylum in 1854 and then died in 1856.
 Clara, 14 years older than Brahms, wrote of him in her diary in 1854 "I love him like a son."
 Brahms's love of her (and her husband) was respectful, more complex and conflicted, but he much valued her opinions and advice.